Best rim brake pads for road bikes 2025: better braking performance no matter the weather for carbon and alloy rims

 You’re able to get right up to (but not exceed) the limits of your tires’ grip - that precise point before the wheels lock up and the tires start to skid - where you’re exerting the maximum braking force possible for the conditions.

-How to choose rim brake pads
+How we test rim brake pads

 Carbon rims and aluminium alloy rims require different brake pads.
 For carbon rims especially, it is very important that the correct pads are used.